RichardRed0x/politeia-digest/issue-047.md

 This proposal requests $72,000 for continued work on developing mobile wallets for iOS and Android, covering May 2021 to April 2022.
 Major achievements since the last [proposal](https://proposals-archive.decred.org/proposals/bc499c9) was approved are reflected in the v1.6 release, which includes StakeShuffle privacy, Politeia proposal viewing and notifications, and a Dark Mode for the UI.
 Links and changelogs and contribution graphs on GitHub are provided by way of progress report.

- Most of the comments are ech
+ Most of the comments are echoing the author's sentiments on the GoDCR proposal.

 ## Approved proposals